pculture/miro-user-manual/en/contributing.rst

 The second and more important way we test Miro is running through the many tests that Janet has put together.
 Often running through a test is a 5-minute endeavor.
-Having many people run through the same tests gives us a good feel for how well those parts of the code are working.
+Having many people run through the same tests covering different operating system and hardware configurations gives us a good feel for how well those parts of the code are working.
 Comprehensive user-interface tests are very important in a desktop application.